Updated: Jun 4, 2022

 It’s important to note that most of the research out there used collagen supplements that contained other ingredients than just pure collagen on their participants.
 For example, the study published in the Nutrition Journal used a collagen supplement that contained ingredients including vitamin C and MSM (both of which help produce collagen) and turmeric (which helps fight inflammation).

 Although there have been some studies that showed benefits when supplementing with collagen, most of the research is still very limited and lacking in quality.
 There needs to be more evidence-based research before spending your hard-earned money on these high dollar supplements.
+To learn more about collagen supplements and the research behind them as well as the collagen supporters that we absolutely recommend, visit our blog, Do Collagen Supplements Work?.
+(Side note: collagen supplements are made of ground animal parts—clearly not vegan for those of you who are vegan-curious.)

 While new trends can be easily convincing, consistently eating a healthy, plant-based diet including a variety of antioxidant rich fruits and vegetables, whole grains, complete proteins, and healthy fats will give you the biggest and safest bang for your buck when trying to prevent signs of aging.
+Visit How to Build Collagen Naturally: Part One of a Three-Part Collagen Series to learn how to naturally support collagen through food.

 Here is an example of a collagen-building plant-based meal: